-His occupation prior to military service recorded as that of a fisherman, Uriah Baldwin was a recruit of the Sixth Draft.
-He presented himself at the Church Lads Brigade Armoury in St. John's, capital city of the Dominion of Newfoundland, on September 25 of 1915 for a medical examination.
+His occupation prior to military service recorded as that of a labourer, Duncan Atwill was a recruit of the Sixth Draft.
+He presented himself at the Church Lads Brigade Armoury in St. John's, capital city of the Dominion of Newfoundland, on September 13 of 1915 for a medical examination.
 It was a procedure which was to pronounce him as being... fit for Foreign Service.

-Four days before that medical assessment, however, on September 21, but at the same venue, the CLB Armoury on Harvey Road, he had apparently been enlisted.
-At that time Uriah Baldwin had engaged himself at the daily private soldier's rate of a single dollar, to which was to be added a ten-cent per diem Field Allowance.
+On the same day as that medical assessment, September 13, and at the same venue, the CLB Armoury on Harvey Road, he was next to enlist.
+Duncan Atwill was thereupon to be engaged at the daily private soldier's rate of a single dollar, to which was to be added a ten-cent per diem Field Allowance.

-And it was then to be only twenty-four hours after enlistment that there then had come what was normally the final formality of enlistment: attestation.
-On September 22 he pledged his allegiance to the reigning monarch, George V, at which moment Thomas Francis Walsh had thereupon become...a soldier of the King - on the condition, of course, that he would prove fit - which he did - three days later.
+And it was then to be only hours afterwards again that there then came the final formality of his enlistment: attestation.
+Still on the same September 13, he pledged his allegiance to the reigning monarch, George V, at which moment Duncan Atwill thereupon became...a soldier of the King.